jasonsbeer/AmigaPCI/program_fpga.md

    ```

 2. If it is on, turn off the AmigaPCI.
-3. Connect the FT232H board to the desired AmigaPCI programming port.
+3. Connect the FT232H board to the desired FPGA programming port.

    FT232H|AmigaPCI
    -|-